Qabel/qabel.github.io/Components-Drop.md

 To fully obfuscate a communication, clients should leave drop messages in randomly chosen drops and also check random drops for new messages.
 Of course these randomly chosen drops have to collide with randomly chosen drops of other clients.

+#### Uncertain Degree of Anonymity
+A client has no possibility whatsoever to detect if other messages in a drop are communications between real clients or instead forged by a malicious server.
+A malicious server might place forged messages into a drop and the real clients using this drop would assume that other real clients are using this drop.

 ### Confidentiality
 The messages and direct meta data are encrypted.